jmadibekov/flyer/README.md

 - **Django and DRF:** The main web-frameworks the app uses to produce RESTful APIs.

-- **Celery and Celery Beat:** Celery is used asynchronously exec IO bound work in the background.
-Celery Beat is used as scheduler so that tasks are automatically run regularly.
+- **Celery and Celery Beat:** Celery is used to asynchronously execute IO bound work in the background.
+Celery Beat is used as a scheduler so that tasks are automatically run regularly.

 - **Redis:** Redis is used as a message broker between Celery workers and web application.